ceri-num/git/tutos/basics.md

 ## Local repository

+From the user perspective, a local git repository is a regular folder that contains at least a __.git__ subfolder.
-A local repository contains 3 areas:
+Nevertheless, git distinguishes 3 logical areas:
 - a **Workspace** or **working copy** that contains files on which you are working.
 Some of them may be tracked by git.
 Initially empty.
 - a **Stage area** or **index**  that stores information about what will go into your next commit (we will come to that later on).
 Initially empty.
 - a **Local repository** (__.git__ folder automatically created and managed by git) that contains the history i.e. all the versions of all tracked files.

-> Note: from the user perspective, a git repository is a regular folder that contains at least a .git subfolder.

 ![Git areas](../imgs/git-areas.svg)

 ## Your first commit